Moneyhub review – is it worth the subscription fee?

 Moneyhub Customer Reviews

-Moneyhub* is rated 3.8 out of 5.0 stars on Trustpilot from over 30 reviews.
-Moneyhub has 4.2 stars on the app store from over 300 reviews and 4.0 out of 5.0 on Google Play from almost 300 reviews.
-Those who rated it as 'good' cited Moneyhub as being really easy to use with great customer service.
-Those who rated it as 'bad' noted problems with connectivity within the app and problems re-authenticating bank accounts.
+Moneyhub* is rated 3.1 out of 5.0 stars on Trustpilot from around 60 reviews.
+Around 43% of reviewers gave the app 5 stars and cited Moneyhub as being really easy to use with great customer service.
+Of the 10% of reviewers who gave it a 1 star rating, some noted problems with connectivity within the app and problems re-authenticating bank accounts.

 Moneyhub pros and cons